Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 There is only one round bowl model in each of the Drake family.
 So whether you have chosen the 1.6 GPF or 1.28 GPF flushing capacity, you have the option of a round bowl toilet.
 The rest of the models are all elongated bowl.

 The only difference in dimension is in length.
-The round bowl is 2 inches shorter, while the rest of the aspects are almost identical.
+The round bowl is 2 inches shorter (front to back dimension), while the rest of the aspects are almost identical.
 At slightly over 26 inches long, the round bowl makes a good size toilet for any small spaces that meet the minimum space requirement. (more space saving toilets)

 And if you find a 12-inch model is closer to your needs, you too can use the offset flange to adapt to the 10-inch rough-in you've got.